hexaxsoftwares/houx.js/README.md

 Data values exposed through the model option can directly be referenced from inside the mustache tags,.

 ***{{*** is used as the opening tag while ***}}*** is the closing tag.
 This are the default settings.
-Any text within this tags will be parsed a javascript expression.
+Any text within this tags will be parsed as javascript expression.

 This mustache tags can only accepts single expressions,parsing multiple statements will raise a Pixel template Error.